Sunnet4/alx-system_engineering-devops/0x02-shell_redirections/README.md

 It is a good file that cuts iron without making a noise Save current state of directory
 Duplicate last line
+No more javascript
+Don't just count your directories, make your directories count Create a script that displays the 10 newest files in the current directory.
+Requirements:
+One file per line
+Sorted from the newest to the oldest